-We will obtain mean field solutions to this model and demonstrate that even with two orbitals one can reasonably simulate up to $48\times48$ lattices in the moderately correlated regime that we study.
-For the two orbital model the basis size is $2N^2=4608$ for N=48.
+We will obtain mean field solutions to this model and demonstrate that even with two orbitals one can reasonably simulate up to 48×48 lattices in the moderately correlated regime that we study.
+For the two orbital model the basis size is $2N^2$ =4608 for N=48.
 Moreover, with several parameters in the model as well as the filling fraction (mean number of particles per orbital) and the spin polarization, it is necessary to restrict ourselves to a particular regime of hopping and interactions.

-While inhomogeneous states (charge and spin stripes, for example) have been of interest for some time in the strongly correlated regime (viz. cuprates and manganites), the question has resurfaced due to observation of inhomogeneous phases in less highly correlated metals, especially the iron pnictides and chalcogenides that provide the platform for high temperature superconductivity in the range of $T_c \sim 60$ K. For this reason we choose model parameters that mimic $t{2g}$ and $e_g$ orbitals, which generically have similar bandwidths (hopping amplitudes) and intra-atomic repulsion but a crystal field splitting of 1-3 eV, thus on-site energies differing by this amount.
+While inhomogeneous states (charge and spin stripes, for example) have been of interest for some time in the strongly correlated regime (viz. cuprates and manganites), the question has resurfaced due to observation of inhomogeneous phases in less highly correlated metals, especially the iron pnictides and chalcogenides that provide the platform for high temperature superconductivity in the range of $T_c \sim 60$ K. For this reason we choose model parameters that mimic t{2g} and e_g orbitals, which generically have similar bandwidths (hopping amplitudes) and intra-atomic repulsion but a crystal field splitting of 1-3 eV, thus on-site energies differing by this amount.

-The parameters we choose, for orbitals 1 and 2, are on-site energies $\varepsilon_1 = 1$ , $\varepsilon_2 = -1$ , nearest neighbor hopping amplitudes $t{1,1} = 1$ , $t{2,2} = -1$ , and on-site repulsions $U{1,1} = 2 = U{2,2}$ , $U{1,2} = U{2,1} = 0.5$ .
+The parameters we choose, for orbitals 1 and 2, are on-site energies $\varepsilon_1 = 1$, $\varepsilon_2 = -1$, nearest neighbor hopping amplitudes $t{1,1} = 1$, $t{2,2} = -1$, and on-site repulsions $U{1,1} = 2 = U{2,2}$, $U{1,2} = U{2,1} = 0.5$.
 In a multiorbital system without a special selection of parameters, band filling is not a crucial degree of freedom.
 We choose half-filling (one electron per orbital, on average) as most relevant to stoichiometric materials, and the crystal field splitting keeps the noninteracting Fermi level away from van Hove singularities except accidentally at certain polarizations.
-The two parameters we vary are the spin polarization P and the lattice size, comparing P lattice sizes with P and P and P and P are polarization is given by in terms of the number of up $n{up}$ and down $n{dn}$ particles.
-The mean spin is $\langle S \rangle = 2P$ .
+The two parameters we vary are the spin polarization P and the lattice size, comparing N^2 lattice sizes with N=16, 32, and 48.
+The polarization is given by in terms of the number of up n{up} and down n{dn} particles.
+The mean spin is $\langle S \rangle = 2P$.